ZakCheb/Youtube-video-title-scraping/README.md

-Parsing the video's title from youtube trends
+Parsing the video's title from youtube trends.

 * Request the page
 * Extract title from each video